SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 Provide total from the list below.

 ### Screenshots/recordings
 Add screenshots to help explain the problem.
-[Nimbus](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?hl=en) does a great job recording screen interaction
+To screenshot in Chrome:
+1. Cmd+Shift+I to open Developer Tools
+2. Cmd+Shift+P and type "screenshot."

 ### To reproduce
 Steps to reproduce the behavior: